damienbuie/hello-strands/README.md

 4. Missing required permissions

 Check the AWS Bedrock console to ensure you have access to the required models and permissions.

+## Output

+Hello!
+I'm an AI assistant created by Anthropic to help with all sorts of tasks.
+I have a broad knowledge base spanning science, math, history, current events, arts and culture, and much more.
+I can assist with research, analysis, writing, proofreading, ideation, coding, calculations, and breaking down complex topics into easy-to-understand explanations.

+Some key areas where I can provide value include:

+- Research and fact-finding across a wide range of subjects
+- Writing and editing assistance (essays, reports, stories, scripts, etc.)
+- Breaking down complex concepts into simple language
+- Solving math problems and explaining step-by-step working
+- Coding and technical support across various programming languages
+- Creative ideation and brainstorming for any kind of project
+- Unbiased analysis from multiple perspectives

+I tailor my personality and communication style to what works best for each individual.
+So please let me know what kind of task or topic you need help with, and I'll do my best to provide a helpful and productive experience!Hello!
+I'm an AI assistant created by Anthropic to help with all sorts of tasks.
+I have a broad knowledge base spanning science, math, history, current events, arts and culture, and much more.
+I can assist with research, analysis, writing, proofreading, ideation, coding, calculations, and breaking down complex topics into easy-to-understand explanations.